ejwillemse/BAN313/chapter5.md

 1. Estimate confidence intervals for key distribution parameters using the bootstrapping method.
 2. Use the R functions of the distribution to calculate percentiles and probabilities as required.

-The specific R functions that are applicable to this chapter are:
+Some of R functions that are applicable to this chapter are:

 ```
 dnorm(), pnorm(), qnorm(), dpois(), ppois(), qpois(), dexp(), pexp(), qexp(), dunif(), punif(), qunif(), dt(), pt(), qt()